cister-labs/coreVVML/readme.md

 Core VVML: analysing the Verification & Validation Modelling Language
 =======

-This project attempts to formalise and to reason formally over correctness of workflows described using the Verification & Validation Modelling Language (VVML).
+This project attempts to formalise and to reason formally over correctness of workflows described using the Verification & Validation Modelling Language (VVML), developed within the [European VALU3S project](https://valu3s.eu).
 The (informal) guidelines can be found online:

  - https://valu3s.eu/wp-content/uploads/2023/05/VALU3S-VVML-Handbook-v2.9-Final.pdf